Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 Dependency install failures

-• Use only one package manager
+• Only use one package manager per project

 Wrong Node.js version